shaharv/scripts/README.md

 # scripts
-A collection of helpful scripts
+A collection of helpful scripts.